top of page

 • Instagram

-Low supply and increased interstate migration have fuelled competition in the rental market resulting in a shortage in rental properties across the Gold Coast.
+Low supply and increased interstate migration have fueled competition in the rental market resulting in a shortage in rental properties across the Gold Coast.
 Finding and securing a lease has become a real struggle for both locals and people relocating to the Gold Coast from interstate.

 So how do you find a rental on the Gold Coast?
 Here are our top tips to putting you in the best position to securing a rental property.